DesertUO/desertuo_java/README.md

 ## Database
-Also relies heavily on MongoDB, but I'll probably change that to HTTP calls to a backend, I'm writing it in Go.
+Also relies heavily on MongoDB, but I'll probably change that to HTTP calls to a backend I'm writing in Go.
 So that it can work more easily with a website.
 ASDADas

 ---